davidtwco/rfcs/text/0000-build-std.md

 std = { path = "../libstd" }
 ```

-It also is not possible to perform source replacement on standard library
+It is not possible to perform source replacement on standard library
 dependencies.

 Implicit and explicit standard library dependencies are not added to
 `Cargo.lock`.

+*See the following sections for rationale/alternatives:*
+- [*Why explicitly declare dependencies on the standard library in `Cargo.toml`?*][why-explicitly-declare-dependencies-on-the-standard-library-in-cargo-toml]
+- [*Why disallow explicit dependencies on other sysroot crates?*][why-disallow-explicit-dependencies-on-other-sysroot-crates]
+- [*Why not add standard library dependencies to Cargo.lock?*][why-not-add-standard-library-dependencies-to-cargo-lock]
+- [*Why permit patching of the standard library dependencies?*][why-permit-patching-of-the-standard-library-dependencies]

 ### Features
 [features]: #features